DenverConger/CNN-Mario-Kart-A.I/README.md

 # MarioDriver
-Meant to use machine learning to learn how to drive in Mario Kart and to drive.
-The emulator from https://mupen64plus.org/ is used.
+Using machine learning to use a simple CNN to drive a Mario Kart Bot.
+This uses the emulator from https://mupen64plus.org/ This is merely a stepping stone to dive into more complex agents and Reinforcemnt Learning.